 Rainy Lake, Rainy River Region

-If not driving a long distance to get to your destination is a factor that is important to you, then a trip to lodges in this part of Sunset Country is a perfect solution.
-The fishing starts right at the border and the region is anchored by incredible Rainy Lake, which offers multi-species fishing for walleye, bass, pike and crappie.
-Rainy is loaded with big walleye and massive pike over 40 inches and there are so many spots you can go, you'll never be able to fish them all, at least not in one trip.
+If not driving a long distance to get to your destination is an important factor to you, then a trip to lodges in this part of Sunset Country is a perfect solution.
+The fishing starts right at the border, and the region is anchored by incredible Rainy Lake, which offers multi-species fishing for walleye, bass, pike and crappie.
+Rainy is loaded with big walleye and massive pike over 40 inches, and there are so many spots you can go to, you'll never be able to fish them all, at least not on one trip.

 Rainy Lake is also famous for its spectacular smallmouth bass fishing.
 Fort Frances is the largest community and is directly across the Rainy River from International Falls, MN.
-There are also a number of smaller lakes between Fort Frances and Emo that offer a great fishing experience.
+There are also several smaller lakes between Fort Frances and Emo that offer a great fishing experience.
 The Town of Rainy River is another access point into Sunset Country from the USA.

 Drive, Fly, or Boat-in?